rebeccaloran/soulgems/README.md

 	A new pawn is added to your Soul Gem

-# Movement

-### Movement can only be done during Main Phase 1 or 2

-	Movement and capturing happen separately

-	The cost to move a piece is [(piece) + (distance)]

-	(distance) can only be a maximum of the pieces' traditional legal move distance.

-	Knights can move any number of times to empty squares.
-	The Knight costs (3) per jump.

-### The King is a direct link to the Soul Guardian, a God.

-	A King can only be defeated by converting it to a new Soul Gem.

-	This takes inflicting a total of (20) damage

-	Roll (2) 10-sided dice

-	A (10) on the first die counts as a success

-	You need to have a result under and including [10(number of pieces adjacent)] with a max of (8)

 I hope you enjoy this game.
 If you want to watch me alpha test this game with my friend mbkplayer, you can watch me live maybe once a week at twitch.tv/rebeccaloran